alexlemaire/git-assist/README.md

 - **developers:** you can type `git-assist` as soon as your package is installed to enter interactive mode.
 Otherwise if you know which command to call simply do `git-assist <command> <arguments>`
 - **non-developers:** you can copy files from the [easy-use](./easy-use) folder and use them directly (see [docs](./easy-use/README.md) to know how to use them)

+:warning: **Important: when using _two-factor authentication_ and _https_ protocol to work with _GitHub_, you should generate an access token in place of your password to be able to authenticate.**

+:point_right: You will find the process for creating an access token for your account [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

+:question: _Note:_ when choosing options for your token, you can go with _repo_ (all checkbox), _admin:repo_hook_ (all checkbox) and _delete_repo_.

 ## Features

 |   Feature   |      Config      |             SSH            |             GPG            |        Clone       |                              Push                              |             Pull            |                                              Auto-pull                                              |             Help            |                     Version                     |